Income Tax when you let property: work out your rental income

 - include the purchase of furnishings and equipment for the property

 Capital expenses aren’t allowable and can’t be claimed against your rental income but you should keep records of them as you might be able to set them against Capital Gains Tax if you sell the property in the future.

 These are examples of capital expenses that wouldn’t normally be allowable:

 - installing a security system if there wasn’t one before

 - replacing a kitchen with one of a higher specification

 See what qualifies for replacement domestic item relief from April 2016.

 Allowable revenue expenses include the costs of maintenance and repairs to the property (but not ‘capital’ improvements).

 You can’t claim the costs for replacing furnishings or equipment in a property.
-These aren’t allowable as costs of maintenance and repairs, but from tax year 2016 to 2017 they may qualify for replacement of domestic items relief.
+These aren’t allowable as costs of maintenance and repairs, but from 6 April 2016 they may qualify for replacement of domestic items relief.